shoutem/shoutem.github.io/_posts/1-1-5-UsingUIToolkit.md

 export const reducer = {};
 ```

 When listem is touched, we want to open details screen.
 For that we need `TouchableOpacity` component from React Native and Shoutem's `navigateTo` Redux action creator.
-It accepts [Shoutem route object](/docs/coming-soon) as the only argument with `screen` property.
+It accepts Shoutem `route object` (with `screen` and `props` properties) as the only argument.
 To reference our `RestaurantDetails` screen exported in `app/index.js`, we're using `ext` helper function that was created in `app/const.js` file.
 This function returns an **absolute name**, e.g. `developer.restaurants.RestaurantsList`, for the extension part which is passed as its first argument, or extension `name` if no argument is passed.

-Import that:
+Let's import these things:

 ```javascript{2,4-5}
 #file: app/screens/RestaurantsList.js